|DATE:||May 17, 2017|

 Child Nutrition Programs

-This memorandum addresses questions recently raised by state agencies regarding the Food and Nutrition Service (FNS) requirement to apply fiscal action school food authority (SFA)-wide and assists state agencies in completing administrative reviews of SFAs in School Year 2016-2017.
-This memorandum should be used in conjunction with the FNS SP 44- 2016, Administrative Review – Revised Manual, Forms, and Tools (School Year 2016-2017); and the memoranda Additional Guidance for the Implementation of the Administrative Reviews in School Nutrition Programs Final Rule, SP 56-2016, and Completion of Fiscal Action in School Year 2016-2017 Administrative Reviews, SP 07-2017.
+This memorandum addresses questions recently raised by state agencies regarding the Food and Nutrition Service (FNS) requirement to apply fiscal action school food authority (SFA)-wide and assists state agencies in completing administrative reviews of SFAs in school year 2016-17.
+This memorandum should be used in conjunction with the FNS SP 44- 2016, Administrative Review – Revised Manual, Forms, and Tools (School Year 2016-17); and the memoranda Additional Guidance for the Implementation of the Administrative Reviews in School Nutrition Programs Final Rule, SP 56-2016, and Completion of Fiscal Action in SY 2016-17 Administrative Reviews, SP 07-2017.

 For the certification and benefit issuance portion of the critical areas of the Administrative Review, program regulations at 7 CFR 210.18(g)(1)(i) require that state agencies review either all applications at an SFA or a statistically valid sample of those applications.
 This comprehensive scope of review provides state agencies with a more accurate picture of the SFA's practices at all participating schools under its jurisdiction.
 The final rule published on July 29, 2016 (81-FR 50170) Administrative Reviews in the School Nutrition Programs requires that state agencies apply corrective action to all schools SFA-wide, as appropriate, which ensures that correct practices and procedures are established across the SFA and results in maintaining program integrity by taking into account the broader scope of practices of the SFA in accordance with 7 CFR 210.18(j).